Rajcbe/diamond-sweeper-game/README.md

 Download or clone the folder from github

 STEP 1:-> npm install
+STEP 2:-> npm start

-DEVELOPEMENT MODE:
+For DEVELOPEMENT MODE:

-Step 2: -> npm run dev
+Step 1: -> npm run dev
         ->project app will start in http://localhost:9000/

-PRODUCTION MODE:
+For PRODUCTION MODE after editing in dev mode:

-Step 2:-> npm run prod
+Step 1:-> npm run prod
        ->Public folder will be created and minified version of Project will be available then do the below step -> npm start
        ->project app will start in http://localhost:3000/